-In addition to these elective courses, students may choose any MBA elective course (check the previous list).
+This course can be replaced with any MBA elective course (check the previous list).

 COURSE DESCRIPTIONS

 ACCT 206 SURVEY OF FINANCIAL AND MANAGERIAL ACCOUNTING

 This course is made up of two parts, Financial Accounting and Managerial Accounting.
 The first one is designed to equip students with a basic understanding of the financial accounting concepts and it covers basic financial statements, transactions' interrelations, cash and accrual accounting.
 The Managerial Accounting part stresses accounting analysis useful for managerial decision-making purposes and focuses on the use of accounting information for creating value for organizations.